Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 Cassia Essential Oil Facts

-The health benefits of using this powerful oil are really surprising.
+The health benefits of using this powerful oil are really surprising, like warming properties.
 As long as you keep the safety aspects in mind, cassia oil can be a great addition to your oil collection, especially during fall and winter.

 Cassia Essential Oil Safety